Obama refuses to barter for Edward Snowden

 Speaking on a visit to the West African nation of Senegal, Mr Obama said the case would be handled through routine legal channels.

 "I am not going to be scrambling jets to get a 29-year-old hacker," he added.

-Meanwhile, Ecuador's President Rafael Correa said the country had yet to decide whether to admit Mr Snowden.'Allowed in?'
+Meanwhile, Ecuador's President Rafael Correa said the country had yet to decide whether to admit Mr Snowden.